jywu20/Notes/Physics-new/How to read Landau's Course.md

 are notable exceptions),
 the authors reject to do so and rely on physical intuitions instead.
 This is rather challenging for students without much physical intuitions!

+And sometimes, reckoning on the formalism does lead you to interesting topics.
+The examples given above all lead to high non-trivial research-level problems.
+Here is yet another example: if you just say "crystal momentum is just like real momentum" and proceed to write $\dot{\vb{r}} = \pdv{\epsilon_{\vb{k}}}{\vb{k}}$,
+$\dot{\vb{k}} = q \vb{E}$,
+it's very likely that you'll not realize that we have an additional Berry curvature term in the equation of motion.
+But if you try to derive the EOM of $\vb{r}$ and $\vb{k}$, the necessity of a Berry curvature term becomes obvious.
+Reckoning on formalisms also helps to avoid mistakes, like incorrectly including the long-range exchange term in a BSE calculation in preparation of exciton energies and wave functions for the calculation of the macroscopic dielectric function: if we reflect on the Feynman diagrams involved, we soon realize that this leads to double counting.
+And if we consider "how to write down an effective theory for long wavelength electromagnetic modes only" for a while, we will never forget to do local field approximation.

+The problem with obsessing with formalisms of course is it prevents you from doing more concrete works.
+And sometimes it tempts you to try problems that are too hard (especially in strongly correlated systems).
+But Landau's Course is definitely far from that danger - probably too far from it.

 # What does my results mean experimentally?